 When Bocada announced it had upgraded BackupReport to version 3.5 last month, the company also highlighted the software's ability to create an auditable track record of your backup activity.
 To be sure, BackupReport left an audit trail in prior versions as well, says Steve Duplessie, founder and senior analyst at Enterprise Strategy Group, Milford, MA, "but now it's been hardened to get the compliance rating."
 As such, it becomes "another tool in your toolbox to make the [compliance] process easier," he says.

 According to Barth, the Profiler Rx suite is also used for compliance reporting, thanks to its extensive customizable reporting capability and the audit trail it leaves behind.

-Tek-Tools, however, has resisted the notion of bringing to market a compliance
+Tek-Tools, however, has resisted the notion of bringing to market

 Thus far, the Tek-Tools reports are passing muster with auditors, claims Barth.
 "We're fitting the bill," he says.
 Whether or not backup reports will impress a judge is up for debate.
 But, according to Barth, one thing is sure: "The more you can show about your backups from a reporting perspective, the more you can show these people you didn't do anything malicious."